Take Hitler and stick him on the funny page! His Girl Friday

 When I started watching His Girl Friday (1940), I didn’t know what to expect, and I was just there because Howard Hawks directed it.
-I mean, THE Howard Hawks, the magician director of the western movies, what is he doing in a screwball comedy?
-Well, here it goes.
+I mean, THE Howard Hawks, the master of westerns, what is he doing in a screwball comedy?
+Well, there it goes.
 Until I watched Some Like It Hot, this was the funniest film I have ever seen, and now the two share the first place.
 For all of us outside the USA, screwball comedies were named after unpredictable baseball pitches.
-During the Great Depression, people were eager to get some hope along with social class critique.
-Remember, this is the Hays Code time, so this was the first step towards ridiculing the unrealistic lifestyle the Code wanted to show.
-This comedy is characterized by the battle of the sexes, in which a female dominates over the male character, and divorce and subsequent Hays code obligatory reconciliation are common themes.
+During the Great Depression, people were eager to find hope alongside social class critique.
+Remember, this is the Hays Code era, so this was the first step towards satirizing the unrealistic lifestyle the Code sought to portray.
+This comedy is characterized by the battle of the sexes, in which a female dominates the male character, and divorce and subsequent Hays Code obligatory reconciliation are common themes.

 Hawks encouraged his actors to be spontaneous and was determined to break the record for the fastest film dialogue.
-In order to achieve that, he screen both movies to prove how fast his film was.
 What else could we expect from a gunslinger director?
-Whopping 240 words a minute compared to a normal rate of 90 words a minute in most films!
+A whopping 240 words per minute compared to a normal rate of 90 words per minute in most films!

 Hildy Johnson: A big fat lummox like you hiring an airplane to write: “Hildy, don’t be hasty.
 Remember my dimple.
 Walter.”
 Delayed our divorce 20 minutes while the judge went out and watched it.

-The title itself is ironic since Hildy is not a servant in the film like Defoe’s Friday, nor a girl Friday assistant, but rather an equal to Walter, or even more intelligent than him.
-Both Hildy and Walter talk extremely fast, unlike other characters who are slower, which seems to imply less intelligence.
-Hildy wants to settle down, but the whole film shows that her true nature lies in newspaper business where the action, the thrill, and the most interesting work happens, showing a different role of women, who were often portrayed just as housewives.
-In the end, Hildy and Walter remarry, which Bordwell names a closure effect since the film returns back to its start without actually tying all the loose ends left from the professional plot of the film, unlike the romantic portion of the film.
+The title itself is ironic since Hildy is not a servant in the film as Defoe’s Friday is, nor a girl Friday assistant, but rather an equal to Walter, or even more intelligent than him.
+Both Hildy and Walter speak extremely fast, unlike other characters who are slower, which seems to imply lower intelligence.
+Hildy wants to settle down, but the whole film shows that her true nature lies in the newspaper business, where the action, the thrill, and the most interesting work happens, showing a different role for women, who were often portrayed just as housewives.
+In the end, Hildy and Walter remarry, which Bordwell calls a closure effect since the film returns to its start without actually tying all the loose ends left by the film’s professional plot, unlike the romantic portion of the film.

-Rosalind Russell wasn’t happy that her role had fewer punchlines than Cary Grant’s so she hired her own writer.
-Hawks allowed for spontaneity and didn’t notice it, but Grant knew she was up to something, so he greeted her every day by stating: “What have you got today?”.
-Such rivalry is felt on screen all the time, and you can rewatch this movie over and over to get all the jokes that are hiding in there.
+Rosalind Russell wasn’t happy that her role had fewer punchlines than Cary Grant’s, so she hired her own writer.
+Hawks allowed for spontaneity and didn’t notice it, but Grant knew she was up to something, so he greeted her every day by stating: “What have you got today?”
+Such rivalry is felt on screen all the time, and you can rewatch this movie over and over to catch all the jokes that are hidden in there.
 So, what are you waiting for?

 Walter Burns: No, no, never mind the Chinese earthquake for heaven’s sake…Look, I don’t care if there’s a million dead…No, no, junk the Polish Corridor…Take all those Miss America pictures off Page Six…Take Hitler and stick him on the funny page…No, no, leave the rooster story alone – that’s human interest.